microsoftgraph/msgraph-sdk-powershell/src/Bookings/beta/docs/Update-MgBetaBusinessScenarioPlannerTaskConfiguration.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[EditPolicy <IMicrosoftGraphPlannerTaskPolicy>]`: plannerTaskPolicy
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Rules <IMicrosoftGraphPlannerTaskRoleBasedRule[]>]`: The rules that should be enforced on the tasks when they are being changed outside of the scenario, based on the role of the caller.
+    - `[Rules <IMicrosoftGraphPlannerTaskRoleBasedRule[]>]`: The rules that should be enforced on the tasks when they're being changed outside of the scenario, based on the role of the caller.
       - `[DefaultRule <String>]`: Default rule that applies when a property or action-specific rule is not provided.
 Possible values are: Allow, Block
       - `[PropertyRule <IMicrosoftGraphPlannerTaskPropertyRule>]`: plannerTaskPropertyRule
         - `[(Any) <Object>]`: This indicates any property can be added to this object.